-Solid Waste - materials will be collected and stored in a secured area until removal and disposal by a licensed solid waste management company.
-Debris will be cleaned up daily.
+Waste materials will be collected and stored in a secured area until removal and disposal by a licensed solid waste management company.
 All trash and construction debris from the project area will be disposed of in a portable container unit (dumpster).
 No waste materials will be buried.
 All personnel will be instructed regarding the correct procedure for waste disposal.
 Notices stating these practices will be posted in the project trailer and the individual who manages day-to-day project operations will be responsible for seeing that these procedures are followed.

 Petroleum Impacted Waste - During the excavation activities, there is the potential that petroleum impacted soils may be encountered.
 In the event that field evidence of contamination is identified during the project, potentially contaminated soils will be segregated and stockpiled on polyethylene sheeting and covered in a predetermined staging area.
 The potentially impacted, stockpiled soils will then be sampled to determine if the soils are suitable for use as clean backfill.
-In the event that the soils are not suitable for re-use, the contaminated soil will be properly characterized and disposed of at an off-site NYSDEC permitted facility in accordance with the Soil Management Plan.
+In the event that the soils are not suitable for re-use, the contaminated soil will be properly characterized and disposed of at an off-site NYSDEC permitted facility in accordance with the Soil and Materials Management Plan, included in Appendix L of the EM&CP.
 The excavation will then be backfilled with clean, imported fill.

 Laydown yards are described in the laydown yard EM&CP.
 Refer to Table 5.1 of the laydown yard EM&CP for potential pollutant sources, estimated quantities, and storage descriptions at the laydown yards and within the construction corridor.
-Petroleum Bulk Storage (PBS) or Chemical Bulk Storage (CBS) registrations will be filed for the tanks at each laydown yard as described in the laydown yard EM&CP.
+Petroleum Bulk Storage (PBS) or Chemical Bulk Storage (CBS) registrations will be filled for the tanks at each laydown yard as described in the laydown yard EM&CP.
 Bulk Storage of chemicals is not anticipated at HDD locations or along other areas of the route.
-If petroleum impacted soils are discovered during the excavation activities, the NYSDEC Spill Hotline must be called (1-800-457-7362).
+If petroleum impacted soils are discovered during the excavation activities, the NYSDEC Spill Hotline must be called (1-800-457-7362) and Department of Public Service (DPS) shall be notified.

-Hazardous Waste - All hazardous waste materials shall be disposed of in a manner specified by local, state, and/or federal regulations or by the manufacturer.
+Hazardous Waste - All hazardous waste materials shall be disposed of in a manner specified by local or state regulations or by the manufacturer.
 Project personnel shall be instructed in these practices and the individual who manages day-to-day project operations shall be responsible for seeing that these practices are followed.